 Heat stress is the buildup in the body of heat generated by,

-Heat exhaustion and heat stroke will result when the body is subjected to more heat than it can cope with…
+Heat exhaustion and eventually even heat stroke will result when the body is subjected to more heat than it can cope with…

 When the body becomes overheated, less blood goes to the muscles, brain, and other internal organs.